On this page

 Is a people-search report the same as the background check an employer would run?

-No. Employers use FCRA-compliant consumer reporting agencies for pre-employment screening — these are entirely different companies with different data sources, legal requirements, and report formats.
+No. Employers use FCRA-compliant consumer reporting agencies for pre-employment screening, which are entirely different companies with different data sources, legal requirements, and report formats.
 A people-search report is for personal use only.
-If you want to see what an employer background check might show, you should request your own background check through an FCRA-regulated service, which operates under separate legal requirements.
+If you want to see what an employer background check might show, request your own report through an FCRA-regulated service, which operates under separate legal requirements.

 Can I use these searches for jobs, housing, or insurance decisions?